Cold shock response: Diving reflex

-The mammalian diving reflex consists of a series of adaptive reflexes which occur after submersion in cold water.
-The physiologic purpose of the diving reflex is not well understood, but is believed to be oxygen conservation, a quality evident in diving mammals, in which the response is most pronounced.
-The diving reflex encompasses bradycardia (cardiac parasympathetic control), expiratory apnea (respiratory control center), peripheral vasoconstriction (vasomotor control center), adrenal catecholamine release, and vascular splenic contraction.
+Several automatic responses, which are understood to help conserve oxygen, occur when a diving mammal is submersed.
+They are collectively termed the Diving reflex.
+Responses include an increase in heart and breathing rates, bloodflow reduction to the spleen and peripheral vessels, and hormone release from the adrenal glands.

 Cardiac arrhythmias and autonomic conflict

-Early models of cold water immersion syndrome focused primarily on sympathetic responses, however recent research suggests sympathetic and parasympathetic co-activation (leading to a conflict of the autonomic system response) may be responsible for some cold water immersion deaths.
+Early models of cold water immersion syndrome focused primarily on sympathetic responses, but recent research suggests sympathetic and parasympathetic co-activation (leading to a conflict of the autonomic system response) may be responsible for some cold water immersion deaths.
 Although reciprocal activation between sympathetic (cold shock) and parasympathetic (diving response) systems is commonly adaptive (follow one another), simultaneous activation appears to be associated with arrhythmia.
 Cold water induced rhythm disturbances are common, albeit frequently asymptomatic.
 In most humans, head-out cold-water immersion results in sympathetically driven tachycardia with variable disturbances.
 These cold water immersion induced arrhythmias appear to be accentuated by parasympathetic stimulation resulting from facial submersion or breath holding.
 Even vagally dominant diving bradycardia caused by isolated cold water facial immersion frequently is interrupted by supraventricular arrhythmias or premature beats.
 In theory, atrioventricular blockade or sinus arrest due to profound parasympathetic dominance might result in syncope or sudden cardiac death, but these rhythms tend to be rapidly reversed by lung stretch receptor activation associated with breathing.
 As such, a vagally produced arrest scenario is likelier during entrapment submersion than in flush drowning.